Retailers hope for certainty as Supreme Court hears tax case - Philly

 "Each situation is going to be a little different, depending on their legacy software, bandwidth.
 Multiply that across the ecosystem and there just isn't a magic wand," says McClellan, who describes his group's members as split on the out-of-state tax question.

-The fact that the issue was deemed worthy of hearing by the justices, who usually hear no more than 150 cases a year out of thousands of appeals, is a sign they believe it's time to reconsider the "fairly antiquated" Quill decision, says Stephanie Martz, general counsel for the National Retail Federation.
+The fact that the issue was deemed worthy of hearing by the justices, who usually hear about 75 cases a year out of thousands of appeals, is a sign they believe it's time to reconsider the "fairly antiquated" Quill decision, says Stephanie Martz, general counsel for the National Retail Federation.
 The industry group filed a brief in support of that ruling being overturned.

 Justice Anthony Kennedy noted in a 2015 opinion accompanying a decision in a Colorado tax case that "given these changes in technology and consumer sophistication, it is unwise to delay any longer a reconsideration of the court's holding."